 The department issues various types of temporary concession permits required of vendors that seek to operate in a park for less than a year and do not require a permanent building.
 There are several requirements vendors must meet in order to become a temporary concessionaire.
 Commercial Use Permits for training classes, exercise groups, or similar uses utilize a different permit process.

 Insurance - a Certificate of Insurance naming the City of Austin as an additional insured party will be required.
 Vendors are required to show proof of comprehensive general and vehicle liability insurance.
 Statutory workers' compensation insurance may be required; this will be determined on a case-by-case basis.

-Health Permit - All food sales require a certificate from the Austin Health and Human Services - Travis County Health Department.
+Health Permit (if applicable) - All food sales require a certificate from the Austin Health and Human Services - Travis County Health Department.
 Contact them at 512-978-0300 for more information on how to obtain this certificate.

 Sales Tax - All vendors are required to have a State of Texas sales and use permit.
 Contact the State Comptroller's Office at 800-252-5555 for more information on how to obtain this permit.